- 30 Mar 2020

 The Business Process Monitor will alert the configured recipients in any of the following conditions:

-- An exception occurred in a configured Business Process
+- Any exception in the configured Business Process

-- The tracked data of the business process violates the configured error or threshold values
+- Scalar query on the business process violates the configured threshold values

 Configuring a Business Process Monitor